manjurulhoque/doccure/README.md

 - Online payment integration
 - AI-powered doctor recommendations
 - Multi-language support
+- Advanced analytics and reporting
+- Email notification system
+- Patient feedback system
+- Appointment reminder system

 ### Project Status

 This project is actively maintained and open for contributions.
-While core features are implemented, we welcome improvements and new feature additions from the community.
+Core features are implemented including the new reporting system, but we welcome improvements and new feature additions from the community.

 ---
 Built with ❤️ for better healthcare access